 Microsoft SQL Server Database Backup

-Use the following steps to configure an Exchange data source:
+Use the following steps to configure a SQL Server data source:

-- Install the Barracuda Backup Agent on the Exchange Server.
+- Install the Barracuda Backup Agent on the SQL Server.
 The Agent is available on the System > Software Downloads page.

 - Go to the Backup > Sources page, and click Add a Computer.